tursodatabase/examples/README.md

-# CF Workers Turso Example
+# Workers Turso TS Demo

 This is a demo project demonstrating the integration of Turso into a Cloudflare Workers TypeScript/JavaScript project.